the-mikedavis/dotfiles/README.md

 1. clone this repo somewhere on the machine
 1. `sudo nixos-rebuild switch --flake path/to/this/repo#machinename`

-Note that you must have one of my PGP private keys to decrypt secrets.
+Note that you must have one of my PGP private keys to decrypt secrets, so this setup isn't directly usable for people who aren't me.
+You should be able to use this repo as a reference to build your own configuration though if you're interested in using flakes to manage all configuration.

 ## Repo structure